Prajapatirahul07/introduction-to-github/README.md

 Markdown is a lightweight syntax for communicating on GitHub.
 You can format text to add heading, lists, bold, italics, tables, and many other stylings.

+<h2>Repository</h2>

+Repository is a place where we store our code and documentations.
+It is helpful for mananing version of code and helpful for collaboration.